dbaroncelli/D-KMP-sample/README.md

 This is the official sample of the **D-KMP architecture**, presenting a simple master/detail app, for both **Android** and **iOS**.

-For a detailed explanation of the D-KMP Architecture, please read the relevant [Medium article](https://danielebaroncelli.medium.com/the-future-of-apps-declarative-uis-with-kotlin-multiplatform-d-kmp-part-1-3-c0e1530a5343).
+For more info the D-KMP Architecture, please read the relevant [Medium article](https://danielebaroncelli.medium.com/the-future-of-apps-declarative-uis-with-kotlin-multiplatform-d-kmp-part-1-3-c0e1530a5343).

 ## Characteristics of the D-KMP architecture: